[email protected] Lagos, Nigeria

 Example: If 1,000 users view cart, 600 start checkout, 400 enter shipping, 300 enter payment, and 250 complete order, your conversion rate is 25% with the biggest drop-off at shipping info (33% drop).

 But here's what most businesses miss: not all drop-offs are equal.
 A 10% drop at payment info might cost more revenue than a 30% drop at cart view, depending on your average order value and traffic volume.
+This is why how to optimize e-commerce conversion funnel using data starts with revenue impact calculation, not just conversion rate percentages.

-The Data-Driven Conversion Optimization Framework
+The Data-Driven Checkout Strategy Framework

 25-40%